 Anandamayi Ma (1896 – 1982) A Hindu saint from Bengal many followers and observers found her to be often in a divinely intoxicated state.
 Healing and other miracles have been attributed to her.

-Sri Aurobindo (1872 – 1950 ) was a spiritual Teacher, philosopher and poet.
+Sri Aurobindo (1872 – 1950 ) A spiritual Teacher, philosopher and poet.
 He was a former revolutionary activist who gave up politics to devote himself to spirituality.
-In Pondicherry he attracted disciples inspired by his spiritual presence and philosophy.
+In Pondicherry, he attracted disciples inspired by his spiritual presence and philosophy.

 Swami Vivekananda (1863 – 1902 ) a direct disciple of Sri Ramakrishna, Vivekananda helped spread Ramakrishna’s message and mission to the West.
 It was Vivekananda who proved the revelation of the World Parliament of Religions in 1893, speaking of the unity of world religions.

 Sri Chaitanya (1486–1534) A devotee of Lord Krishna, his followers saw him as an incarnation of Vishnu.
 Sri Chaitanya gave up his academic position and spent his life wandering in divine ecstasy and singing devotional bhajans.

 Sai Baba of Shirdi (c 1860-1918 ) Sai Baba of Shirdi was an Indian Guru, fakir and saint.
 He was widely venerated by Muslims and Hindus alike, who saw Sai Baba as a saintly, holy figure.

 Buddha (c 560BC – c 460BC) Siddhartha the Buddha was a privileged prince who gave up his palatial life to become a wandering ascetic.
 After realising nirvana he spent the remainder of his life teaching and taking disciples.